Prasanna0908/StoryBook/README.md

 # Travelling-Pages

-This a full-stack application which lets a user post his/her public or privates which anyone can read.
+This a full-stack application which lets a user post his/her public or private stories/thoughts which anyone can read.
 Tech Stack : Node, Express, HandleBars (Express Engine), MongoDB and Google OAuth 2.0